-The Company launched the Employee Care programme in February 2021 to cater to wellness, especially
+The Company launched the Employee Care programme in February 2021 to cater to wellness, especially mental wellbeing.

 For Indian employees, STL has partnered with 1to1help, India's leading Employee Assistance Programme (EAP) provider.
-They offer psychological counselling and comprehensive wellness solutions that help employees deal with various work-life challenges such as stress, reinforced through e-workshops, webinars and so on.
+They offer psychological counselling and comprehensive wellness solutions that help employees deal with various work-life challenges such as stress, anxiety, parenting, pre-marital and post-marital relationships and work-life balance.
+This is further reinforced through e-workshops, webinars and so on.